collections_bookmark Part of Bloomburrow

 Frequently Asked

-How often does Abrade get drawn in a Commander game?
+How often is Abrade drawn and cast in a Commander game?

 Is Abrade legal in Commander?